vim-scripts/Pterosaur/README.md

     cd ~/.pentadactyl/plugins
     ln -s ~/.vim/bundle/pterosaur.js pterosaur.js

 **Step 3:** Pterosaur's full-vim editing is disabled by default.
-Type `:set fullVim` in firefox to enable it.
+Type `:set fullvim` in firefox to enable it.

 **Step 4:** Your default vim setup will need a mapping to get out of vim's insert mode, since \<ESC\> is handled by pentadactyl (and currently broken).
 If you haven't set up something like `inoremap kj <ESC>`, you might want to consider it.
 This mappping alone will change your life.